The Long, Gruesome Fight to Capture Vicksburg

 In Vicksburg, supplies of all stripes became first scarce, then nonexistent.
 The citizenry became used to living in caves to protect themselves from the incessant bombardment, and doing little more than trying to survive each day.

 “We are utterly cut off from the world, surrounded by a circle of fire,” wrote Dora Miller in her diary on May 28.
 “Would it be wise like the scorpion to sting ourselves to death?
 The fiery shower of shells goes on day and night.
 People do nothing but eat what they can get, sleep when they can and dodge the shells.…I send five dollars to market each morning, and it buys a small piece of mule meat.
-Rick and milk is my main food.
+Rice and milk is my main food.
 I can’t eat the mule meat.”

 It would get far worse.
 On July 3, she wrote that “rats are hanging dressed in the market for sale with mule-meat; there is nothing else.”